Inca Trail in Peru: Route, Permits, Preparation, and History to Machu Picchu

 The highest point is approximately 4,215 meters.
 Acclimatization, a calm pace, sufficient hydration, and realistic daily planning help significantly.

-How does a visit to Machu Picchu work?
+How does the visit to Machu Picchu work?

 The visit follows the current Machu Picchu rules with time slots, circuits, and routes.
 The provider should clearly explain which Machu Picchu ticket is included in the package.